Lisbon in September 2025

 Feira da Luz (Carnide)

-• What to expect: Historic neighborhood fair with food stalls, games, local concerts.
-Low-key and family-oriented.
+Historic fair with food stalls, games, and local concerts.
+Family-friendly, community vibe.

 Greenfest Lisbon

-• What to expect: Portugal’s largest eco-lifestyle event features talks, exhibits, and green products.
-Take the train to Estoril and make a beach day of it.
+Portugal’s largest eco-lifestyle event with talks, exhibits, and green products.
+Easy train ride; pair with a beach day.

 Out Jazz (final shows)